dbunibas/spicy/README.md

 **For a new and improved chase engine for data cleaning and schema mappings altogether please check the [LLunatic project](http://db.unibas.it/projects/llunatic/)**

+### How to import project in NetBeans ####
+1. In NetBeans, File -> Open projects... and select the project folder
+2. Execute ant target task `gfp`, either using command-line `ant gfp`, or using NetBeans (in the projects windows, right click on build.xml -> Run Target -> Other Targets -> gfp)

 #Screenshots
 [![image](http://db.unibas.it/projects/spicy/screenshots/spicy1_th.jpg)](http://db.unibas.it/projects/spicy/screenshots/spicy1.png)
 [![image](http://db.unibas.it/projects/spicy/screenshots/spicy2_th.jpg)](http://db.unibas.it/projects/spicy/screenshots/spicy2.png)